Biden takes the helm, appeals for unity to take on crises

 Trump’s second impeachment trial could start as early as this week.
 That will test the ability of the Senate, now coming under Democratic control, to balance impeachment proceedings with confirmation hearings and votes on Biden’s Cabinet choices.

-Associated Press writers Jill Colvin and Darlene Superville in Washington and Michelle L. Price in Las Vegas contributed to this report.
+Additional reporting by Associated Press writers Jill Colvin and Darlene Superville in Washington and Michelle L. Price in Las Vegas.

 Follow Lemire on Twitter at http://twitter.com/@JonLemire.